open-organization/open-org-leaders-manual/kelchner-survive-industry-40-think-beyond-digital.md

 Change readiness focuses on the *value of the people*; their contributions, and the insights they glean from working together, will address the challenges for both the disruptors and the disrupted.
 Since the speed of innovation and change is only increasing, we must become change-ready.
 We must have the skills to become rapidly responding, agile humans who can ride the wave of change rather than allowing the chaos to control us, our teams, and our business.

 Transformation beyond the digital requires a new approach to the way we build agile, open organizations, and it will need to start with how we empower our people to engage continuous cycles of change.
-With [the advent of Industry 4.0](https://www.forbes.com/sites/bernardmarr/2016/04/05/why-everyone-must-get-ready-for-4th-industrial-revolution/\#166d57113f90), we need empowered, engaged change agents more than ever.
+With the advent of Industry 4.0, we need empowered, engaged change agents more than ever.[^industry-40]

 Humans *drive* change.
 Humans *sustain* change.
 And failing to invest in people as they grapple with change could be problematic for your business.